apollographql/apollo-client/.api-reports/api-report-react_hooks.api.md

 // @public (undocumented)
 type CanReadFunction = (value: StoreValue) => boolean;

+// Warning: (ae-forgotten-export) The symbol "UnionToIntersection" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "RemoveFragmentName" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+type CombineFragmentRefs<FragmentRefMap extends Record<string, any>> = UnionToIntersection<{
+    [K in keyof FragmentRefMap]: RemoveFragmentName<FragmentRefMap[K]>;
+}[keyof FragmentRefMap]>;

 // @public (undocumented)
 class Concast<T> extends Observable<T> {
     // Warning: (ae-forgotten-export) The symbol "MaybeAsync" needs to be exported by the entry point index.d.ts